Looking for the best Disney park for teenagers?

 The Flight of Passage, where you feel like you are riding on a mountain banshee, is perfect for teenagers.
 And even the second ride, Na’vi River Journey, is a unique experience.

-However, despite Animal Kingdom’s ranking as the second best Disney World Park, it is really a good park for rope drop (read more about rope drop under the Best Disney Schedule with Teenagers).
+However, despite Animal Kingdom’s ranking as the second-best Disney World Park, it is a good park for rope drop (read more about rope drop under the Best Disney Schedule with Teenagers).

 And then we suggest an afternoon hop to another park.